 A New Approach to Wire Jewelry Making: Wire Weaving with Mary Hettmansperger

-Every time we release a new DVD, I get excited about the new possibilities of being able to have a one-on-one jewelry-making lesson with an expert in jewelry-making techniques.
-Whether it's soldering, hammering and texturing, etching, electroforming, or wirework, each one is just as fun and informative as the last.
-Our newest how-to jewelry-making tutorial DVD, Weaving Wire Jewelry with Mary Hettmansperger, is no exception.
+Every time we release a new video, I get excited about being able to have a one-on-one jewelry-making lesson with an expert jewelry instructor.
+Whether it’s soldering, hammering and texturing, etching, electroforming, or wirework, each one is just as fun and informative as the last.
+Weaving Wire Jewelry with Mary Hettmansperger is no exception.
+I loved Mary’s video so much, I took a two-day Bead Fest master class with her on these same techniques.
+It was fantastically fun and informative–and you can get the next best thing in this video.

 Simply put, Mary incorporates weaving and basketry techniques into wire jewelry making to add depth and texture in the wire designs.
 The result is artisan-quality jewelry that looks like it was more difficult and took more time to create than it actually did–and who doesn’t love that?
 An added bonus is that the weaving techniques eliminate much or all of the need for soldering, because you use cold connection techniques, such as folding, riveting, and tying/stitching, to fabricate and assemble the metal and wire jewelry.